NotSoRed1/software_renderer/README.md

   https://www.digipen.edu/sites/default/files/public/docs/theses/salem-haykal-digipen-master-of-science-in-computer-science-thesis-an-optimized-triangle-rasterizer.pdf

-* There is also an series of articles by "scratch a pixel" website thats goes through implementing a software renderer/rasterizer from scratch https://www.scratchapixel.com/lessons/3d-basic-rendering/rasterization-practical-implementation/overview-rasterization-algorithm.html
+* There is also a series of articles in "scratch a pixel" website that goes through implementing a software renderer/rasterizer from scratch https://www.scratchapixel.com/lessons/3d-basic-rendering/rasterization-practical-implementation/overview-rasterization-algorithm.html